dianaw353/dotfiles/README.md

 </div>

 > [!WARNING]
-> This is currently under havey deleopment so expect features to me missing, buggey, or broken <br>
+> This is currently under heavy development, so expect some features to be missing, buggy, or broken. <br>
-> Laptop workarounds are based of of community feedback <br>
+  Laptop workarounds are based on community feedback. <br>
-> Nvidia support is unoffical as I don't run nvidia graphics but I'll try my best via community feedback
+  Nvidia support is unofficial since I don't use Nvidia graphics, but I'll do my best with help from the community.

-## Goals
-   To provide a fully automated `arch` post install script currently for `hyprland` Window Manager that is easy to set up and maintain.

 ## Showcase
    Comming Soon!